 Oil has a higher boiling point than water, so it can be used to cool items 100°C or higher.
 Oil is an electrical insulator; thus, it can be used inside of or in direct contact with electrical components.

-Coolant oil may be limited to cooling objects under approximately 200°C – 300°C. Parts are hard to take out and put in after the oil is put in.
+Coolant oil may be limited to cooling objects under approximately 200°C – 300°C.

 For the instance where an object to be cooled is greater in temperature than the range a cooling oil can remain stable, a compressed cooled gas would be used.
 As compressed gas is decompressed, heat is absorbed from surroundings of the gas, in particular, the hot object.